 POST-OP INSTRUCTIONS FOR INFANT TONGUE-TIE RELEASE

 The goal is for the area(s) released to heal and provide increased mobility.
 You should do the oral stretches with the baby laying down on a changing table, bed, or couch facing away from you like during the exam.
-Please follow-up with our office within 7-10 days.
+Please follow-up with our office within 2-3 days.
 Begin doing the stretches the DAY of the procedure.
 You may use gloves (preferred) or clean hands with nails trimmed while performing stretches.
-We recommend using food grade coconut oil or the provided coconut oil with diluted clove solution as lubrication while performing the stretches.

 1. If the lip and/or cheeks were released, first put your fingers all the way in the fold of the lips and pull the lip or cheek up and out as high as possible, so you can see the white diamond(s) open.
 Push right on the area(s), in and up gently but firmly.
 It may bleed slightly (occasionally), but if you notice bleeding that is concerning, text or call us.